sebsauvage/Shaarli/README.md

 #Features

-* Support Markdown in links description
+* Support Markdown in links description (the complete syntax [described here](https://daringfireball.net/projects/markdown/syntax))
 * Rearrange menu (only when not logged in)
   * Delete "Login" button (`/?do=login` do the job...
 We don't need a public link, it attracts curious people)